wdi-sg/tv-browser/readme.md

 When testing out the API's endpoint URLs, you will want to install [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) to make the JSON responses more readable.

+## MVP
+Use the input to get the search term from the user.
+Display the results in the dom.

-## Requirements
+## Full App

  1. Make the selector field (CSS selector `"#show-select"`) hidden by default.

  2. After the user submits a search for a TV show...
   - un-hide the `"#show-select"` field.
-  - populate the `"#show-select"` field with the list of search results.
+  - populate the `"#show-select"` field with the list of search results. (create option tags in the select for each result you get)
   - make the first / default select option read "Shows matching `keyword`…".

  3. Whenever the user selects a title from the `#show-select` field (HINT: listen for a `"change"` event), display that show's name and image in the `"#show-detail"` div.